kaiqueso/kaiqueso/README.md

 ### I'm Kaique Oliveira

-I'm a 19-year-old Computer Science student.
+I'm a developer and I'm currently studying Computer Science at UFOP.
+In my free time I like to read books in general, graphic novels, manga, and I'm passionate about astronomy and airplanes.

 #### 🚀 My GitHub Stats 🌌